-This work presented a new algorithm, called Case Based Heuristically Accelerated Minimax-Q (CB-HAMMQ), which allows the use of a case base to define heuristics to speed up the well-known Multiagent Reinforcement Learning algorithm Minimax-Q. This approach builds upon an emerging technique, the Heuristic Accelerated Reinforcement Multiagent Learning, in which MRL methods are accelerated by making use of heuristic information.
-The experimental results obtained using a new domain proposed for the robotic soccer games showed that CB-HAMMQ attained better results than HAMMQ and Minimax-Q alone.
+This work presented a new algorithm, called Case-Based Heuristically Accelerated Minimax-Q (CB-HAMMQ), which allows the use of a case base to define heuristics to speed up the well-known Multiagent Reinforcement Learning algorithm Minimax-Q. This approach builds upon an emerging technique, the Heuristic Accelerated Reinforcement Multiagent Learning, in which MRL methods are accelerated by making use of heuristic information.